For Seniors, CBD Topicals Are Gateway Bud Products

-CBD, one of many compounds found in cannabis, can be used therapeutically for a wide variety of symptoms affecting mind and body.
+CBD, one of many compounds found in bud, can be used therapeutically for a wide variety of symptoms affecting mind and body.
 Its most common uses include help for anxiety, inflammation, pain, insomnia, and other sleep issues.
 Lesser known benef

 by Danielle Simone Brand · April 02, 2021

-CBD, one of many compounds found in cannabis, can be used therapeutically for a wide variety of symptoms affecting mind and body.
+CBD, one of many compounds found in bud, can be used therapeutically for a wide variety of symptoms affecting mind and body.
 Its most common uses include help for anxiety, inflammation, pain, insomnia, and other sleep issues.
 Lesser known benefits of CBD include supporting bone health, controlling epileptic seizures, easing the symptoms of glaucoma, slowing the progression of dementia, and stimulating appetite.
 Some people who use CBD are even able to depend less heavily on pharmaceuticals.

-Cannabis educator and industry consultant Emma Chasen says that for seniors, “CBD is a great compound to introduce first due to its very limited psychotropic effects and almost-unheard-of uncomfortable side effects.”
+Bud educator and industry consultant Emma Chasen says that for seniors, “CBD is a great compound to introduce first due to its very limited psychotropic effects and almost-unheard-of uncomfortable side effects.”
 In other words, the many benefits of CBD can be had without the “high” associated with THC.

-Because those aged 60 and up suffer in the highest numbers from the conditions CBD can treat, it should not be surprising that seniors are the fastest growing demographic to be using cannabis.
+Because those aged 60 and up suffer in the highest numbers from the conditions CBD can treat, it should not be surprising that seniors are the fastest growing demographic to be using bud.
 Dr. Mikhail Kogan, a geriatrician and medical director for George Washington Center for Integrative Medicine in the District of Columbia, sees growing interest in CBD among senior patients.
 CBD, he says, is helpful for those suffering from the common symptoms of insomnia and anxiety.
 Though human studies are still needed, he states that preclinical data shows CBD’s anti-anxiety and anti-inflammatory benefits.
 Plus, Dr. Kogan says, it’s exponentially safer than opiates.

 CBD topicals